EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Introduction

-As more vehicles with varying levels of autonomy are integrated into transportation systems, the concept of mixed traffic control i.e., using Robot Vehicles (RVs) to address errors produced and amplified by Human-driven Vehicles (HVs), has emerged~\cite{di2021survey,villarreal2023can,villarreal2023hybrid,wang2023learning,Wang2023Privacy}.
-Various control strategies such as those based on heuristics~\cite{stern2018dissipation}, models of longitudinal dynamics~\cite{horn2013suppressing, rajamani2011vehicle}, and learning~\cite{wu2021flow}, have been introduced as RVs.
-These techniques have proven effective in reducing congestion in sections of road networks such as intersections~\cite{wang2023learning}, highways~\cite{yildirim2022prediction}, and bottlenecks~\cite{vinitsky2018lagrangian} at penetration rates as low as $5\%$.
-Most of these studies are carried out in simulation platforms such as the Simulation of Urban MObility (SUMO)~\cite{lopez2018microscopic} where model-based methods dominate in representing the car-following behavior of HVs (longitudinal movement when following a leader)~\cite{treiber2013traffic, treiber2000congested}.
+As more vehicles with varying levels of autonomy are introduced into our transportation system, the concept of \emph{mixed traffic control}, i.e., using Robot Vehicles (RVs) to address perturbations produced and amplified by Human-driven Vehicles (HVs), has emerged~\cite{di2021survey,Villarreal2023Pixel,Villarreal2024Eco,Villarreal2023Can}.
+Various control strategies are introduced such as those based on heuristics~\cite{stern2018dissipation}, models of longitudinal dynamics~\cite{horn2013suppressing, rajamani2011vehicle}, and machine learning~\cite{wu2021flow}.
+These techniques have been proven effective in reducing congestion in scenarios such as intersections~\cite{wang2023learning}, highways~\cite{yildirim2022prediction}, bottlenecks~\cite{vinitsky2018lagrangian}, and large networks~\cite{Wang2024Privacy} at RV penetration rates as low as $5\%$.
+Most of these studies are carried out in simulation using software such as Simulation of Urban MObility (SUMO)~\cite{lopez2018microscopic}, where model-based methods dominate in representing car-following behaviors of HVs~\cite{treiber2013traffic, treiber2000congested}.